-Part Time Paw’renting™ is a unique experience and slightly different from adopting.
+Being a Part Time Paw’rent™ is a unique experience and slightly different from adopting.

 As a Part Time Paw’rent™ you are obliged and willing to provide adequate food, water, safe shelter and kind treatment at all times.
 It is imperative you have a fully fenced and secure yard, do not use cages or chains or allow free roaming.

 Mission Paws’ible does not foster dogs to people residing in kosts or guesthouses.